parsakamali-tech/Superstore-Analysis/README.md

 customers(customer_id [PK], customer_name, segment, city, state, country) products(product_id [PK], product_name, category, sub_category, price)
 orders(order_id [PK], order_date, ship_date, customer_id [FK], product_id [FK], quantity, sales, profit)
-See sql/schema.sql
+See schema.sql

+---

- Key Business Questions (SQL)
+## Key Questions Answered with SQL

- SQL Queries are written in sql/analysis.sql
+- SQL queries are in analysis.sql

-    What are the total sales and profits?
+    1. What are the total sales and profits?
 What is our profit margin?

-    Have monthly sales trends been growing?
+    2. Have monthly sales trends been growing?

-    When did we have the highest monthly sales?
+    3. When did we have the highest monthly sales?

-    Which product categories generate the most revenue and profit?
+    4. Which product categories bring the most revenue and profit?

-    Which states are the most profitable?
+    5. Which states are most profitable?

-    Are there products with high sales but low profit margins?
+    6. Are there products with high sales but low profit margins?

-    How long does it take to ship orders, by category?
+    7. How long does it take to ship orders, by category?

+---

- Visualizations & Analysis
+## Visualizations & Analysis

- View in notebook/analysis.ipynb
+See analysis.ipynb

 Sample charts include:

-     Line chart: Monthly sales trend
+    - Line plot of monthly sales trend

-     Grouped bar chart: Sales & profit by category
+    - Bar chart of sales & profit by category

-     Horizontal bar chart: Average shipping delay by category
+    - Horizontal bar chart of average shipping delays by category

-     Scatter plot: High-sales, low-margin products
+    - Scatter plot: High sales, low profit products

-     Bar chart: Profit by state
+    - Horizontal bar chart of profit by state

-All output images are saved in the plots/ folder.
+All charts are saved in the plots/ folder

+---

-Folder Structure
+## Folder Structure

 Superstore-Analysis/
 ├── data/